Skip to main content

 Say you are seeking subrogation for Medpay benefits and have already filed arbitration with the opposing carrier.
 During this process, a complaint comes to your desk and it is from your insured.
 There are no UM or UIM exposures in the claim, so why are you and your insured named?

 Chances are, this is an involuntary plaintiff claim.
 And even though you are already in arbitration, this piece of paper has now changed and determined the future of your subrogation claim process.
-Failing to answer this action may result in an involuntary waiver of your carrier’s right to subrogation altogether.
+Failing to answer this action may effectively serve as a subrogation waiver, as you will lose the right to pursue reimbursement.

-- in that person’s absence, the court cannot accord complete relief among existing parties; or
+1. in that party’s absence, the court cannot accord complete relief among existing parties; or

-- that person claims an interest relating to the subject of the action and is so situated that disposing of the action in the person’s absence may:
+2. that party claims an interest relating to the subject of the action and is so situated that disposing of the action in the party’s absence may:

-- act as a practical matter impair or impede the person’s ability to protect the interest; or
+1. act as a practical matter that impairs or impedes the person’s ability to protect the interest; or

-- leave an existing party subject to a substantial risk of incurring double, multiple, or otherwise inconsistent obligations because of the interest
+2. leave an existing party subject to a substantial risk of incurring double, multiple, or otherwise inconsistent obligations because of the interest.

 What Is the Purpose of Federal Rule 19?

 In simple terms, Federal Rule 19 gives the court jurisdiction if there are multiple parties with either an interest in the action, or if the defendant is going to be subject to multiple lawsuits/claims against them for a single incident.
-Federal Rule 19 serves as a means for the court to streamline a lawsuit involving multiple parties.
+Federal Rule 19 serves as a means for the court to combine claims involving multiple parties, which avoids crowding the docket with redundant subrogation lawsuits.

 Take the example of a property dispute.
 Party A says they have claim to the land over Party B and file a lawsuit.
 However, there are several other parties (C, D, E, etc) that may also have interest in the dispute.
 To avoid multiple/subsequent lawsuits to the initial A vs B suit, the court may utilize involuntary plaintiff action.